MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 ## Location insights

 Visualizes the posts with location information on a map to show where the posts are coming from.
-You can also [define an activity map](activity-maps.md) to see new posts in real-time, with additional functionality.
+You can also [define an activity map](activity-maps.md) to see new posts in real time, with additional functionality.

 Dynamic widget.
 Shows only if posts with location information are available in the selected data set.